syswe/bidpazar-web/README.md

 # BidPazar Web Core

-This repository contains the frontend user interface for the BidPazar application, built with Next.js.
+This repository contains the frontend user interface for the BidPazar application, built with Next.js and Prisma ORM.

 ## Table of Contents